jhta26/glanceFrontend/README.md

 ## Work In Progress

 Glance was a three week project.
-I'm still working on it in hopes of getting everything working by June 2018.
+I'm still working on it with the goal of getting it on the app store by July 2018.

 To-Do List